ibm-cloud-docs/text-to-speech/voices.md

 ### Enhanced neural voices
 {: #language-voices-enhanced-neural}

 Table 3 lists and provides audio samples for all available enhanced neural voices.
-All enhanced neural voices are generally available (GA) for production use with both versions of the service, *{{site.data.keyword.cloud_notm}}* and *{{site.data.keyword.icp4dfull_notm}}*.
-All enhanced neural voices include the string `V3` in their names.
+The *Availability* column indicates whether each voice is generally available (GA) for production use or beta.
+The column also indicates whether each voice is available for *{{site.data.keyword.cloud_notm}}*, *{{site.data.keyword.icp4dfull_notm}}*, or both (no product version is cited).

 | Language | Availability        | Voice / Gender | Audio sample |
 |----------|:-------------------:|:--------------:|:------------:|